Upload/Up1/README.md

 If you find serious security issues, please email us at `security@up1.ca`.

-Some of us idle on `irc.freenode.net` in the `#upload` channel, if you would like to chat!
+Some of us idle on `irc.freenode.net` in the `#up1` channel, if you would like to chat!

 Thank you for you contributions!